stefanZorcic/scaling-book/training.md

 One nice thing about tensor parallelism is that it interacts nicely with the two matrices in our Transformer forward pass.
 Naively, we would do an AllReduce after each of the two matrices.
 But here we first do **In[B, D<sub>Y</sub>] \* W<sub>in</sub>[D, F<sub>Y</sub>] -> Tmp[B, F<sub>Y</sub>]** and then **Tmp[B, F<sub>Y</sub>] \* W<sub>out</sub>[F<sub>Y</sub>, D] -> Out[B, D<sub>Y</sub>]**.
 This means we AllGather **In** at the beginning, and ReduceScatter **Out** at the end, rather than doing an AllReduce.

 **How costly is this?** Let's only model the forward pass - the backwards pass is just the transpose of each operation here.
-In 1D model parallelism we AllGather the activations before the first matmul, and ReduceScatter them after the second, sending two bytes at a time (bf16).
+In 1D tensor parallelism we AllGather the activations before the first matmul, and ReduceScatter them after the second, sending two bytes at a time (bf16).
 Let's figure out when we're bottlenecked by communication.

 $$\begin{align}
 T_{math} & = \frac{4 \cdot B \cdot D \cdot F}{Y \cdot C} \\